 Germ Safety in the Workplace

-Once the majority of team members and workers arrive, the top spots for germs at work include:
+But the concern should not stop at the office desk.
+After your team members and workers arrive on-site, the top spots for germs at work include other areas, such as:

 - Desktop and keyboard